jedjoud10/cflake-engine/README.md

 # Main features of cFlake:
-* Custom World Event, Systems, and Resources
+* Custom World Event, Systems, and Resources all accessible within the **World** struct
-* Archetypal ECS built to be used in conjunction with the World Events and Systems (**WIP, improving performance by switching to column based states**)
+* Archetypal ECS built to be used in conjunction with the World Events and Systems
-* Custom Renderer built on OpenGL and Glutin (**WIP, currently switching to Vulkan (Ash) and Winit**)
+* Custom Renderer built on OpenGL and Glutin (**WIP, currently switching to WGPU and Winit**)
 * GPU Voxel generation and Octree Terrain (disabled temporarily)
 * Asynchronous asset loader and utility thread pool
-* Input mapping (serde feature disabled temporarily)
+* Input handling with gamepad support (gilrs) and keybinding serialization / deserialization
 # Main links
 * [YouTube Development Channel](https://www.youtube.com/channel/UCaeZjQFw4QIi5vdfonAmsvA)
 * [Trello dashboard](https://trello.com/b/9FsDb6Z1/cflake)